saucelabs/sauce-docs/docs/dev/w3c-webdriver-capabilities.md

 import TabItem from '@theme/TabItem';
 import useBaseUrl from '@docusaurus/useBaseUrl';

 Sauce Labs now supports the [W3C WebDriver-compliant capabilities and protocol](https://www.w3.org/TR/webdriver) featured in Selenium versions 3.11 and higher.

-Please note that some extended capabilities are not backwards-compatible with Selenium versions below 4.0.
 This doc will help ensure that your tests are W3C WebDriver-compliant and can successfully execute on Sauce Labs.

 We early adopted the W3C WebDriver specification when it achieved the W3C standard level as the automation protocol for web browsers.
-As browser vendors update to support W3C WebDriver and shift away from JSON Wire Protocol (JWP), it’s important to update your tests accordingly.
+As browser vendors update to support W3C WebDriver protocol and shift away from JSON Wire Protocol (JWP), this can bring increased stability in your Selenium tests across different browsers.
+It’s important to update your tests accordingly.

+>**NOTE**: Some extended capabilities are not backwards-compatible with Selenium versions below 4.0.

 ## What You'll Need

 To ensure W3C WebDriver compliance:
 * Use Selenium version 3.11 or higher.
-* Switch completely from using JWP desired capabilities (legacy) to W3C WebDriver capabilities.
+* Switch completely from using the older JWP to the newer W3C protocol.
-  * Take note of their different naming conventions.
-For example, W3C uses `platformName`, while legacy JWP uses `platform`.
-W3C uses `browserVersion`, while legacy JWP uses `version`.
+  * Familiarize yourself with the name changes with the new W3C protocol capabilities.
+For example, W3C uses `platformName`, while JWP uses `platform`.
+W3C uses `browserVersion`, while JWP uses `version`.
 We recommend reviewing the [official W3C Recommendations website](https://www.w3.org/TR/webdriver1/#capabilities).
   * Do not mix JWP with W3C (you'll get an [error](https://docs.saucelabs.com/dev/w3c-webdriver-capabilities#common-errors)).
 * Include our custom `sauce:options` W3C WebDriver-compliant capabilities (e.g., `name`, `build`) in your Sauce Labs test scripts.
   * Here's an example: